 - Gluten-free flour: Use a quality gluten-free all-purpose flour blend with xanthan gum for the base of the soup to make it thick and creamy.
 We love to use Bob's Red Mill 1:1 gluten-free flour because it contains a mixture of whole-grain brown rice flour, potato starch, and xanthan gum.
 Check out the recipe FAQs below to thicken it without flour.

-- Spices and herbs: Fresh thyme and bay leaves add so much flavor to this soup.
+- Spices and herbs: Fresh thyme and bay leaves (or a bay leaf substitute) add so much flavor to this soup.
 We also love to top it with other fresh herbs like chives or parsley and of course salt and pepper.

 - Cream: cream gives the soup a really rich element.
 We tested this recipe with heavy cream and full-fat coconut cream and both were delicious.

 - Chicken bouillon: use the paste or cubes to add even more intense chicken flavor.
 Use these if you have them handy, but the recipe will still be delicious without them.

 - Gluten-free flour: use the same gluten-free flour blend you used for the roux in the soup.

 - Baking powder and soda: Use baking soda and baking powder to help the gluten free dumplings rise.
 Baking soda needs some sort of acid to react, which is why we use buttermilk.

 - Buttermilk or dairy-free alternative: The acid in the buttermilk gives the dumplings a delicious taste and helps them rise.
 Make your own dairy-free buttermilk by mixing 1 tablespoon of apple cider vinegar or lemon juice with almond milk (or another dairy-free milk).

 - Eggs: this help bind the dumplings together.
 We tested these dumplings without eggs and they were too dense.